edgelesssys/constellation/rfc/canonical-endpoint-dns.md

 ## Steps for enabling DNS (aka: "canonical endpoint")

+The steps for enabling DNS are split up in phases.
+Each phase has to happen in a separate release, since the steps expect a certain state of the cluster that is reached when the previous phase is completed.

+### Phase 1: Discover and add the new endpoints to the SAN field of the apiserver certificates

-1. start adding the fallback endpoint (and the custom domain, if set) to the SAN field of the kube-apiserver certificates
+Start adding the fallback endpoint (and the custom domain, if set) to the SAN field of the kube-apiserver certificates.
 - SAN should still contain everything it contains before
   - legacy public ip we use before switching to dns
   - `kubernetes`, `kubernetes.default`, `kubernetes.default.svc`, `kubernetes.default.svc.cluster.local`
   - 127.0.0.1, ::1, localhost
 - fallback endpoint (as specified above)
 - optional customer provided hostname (if set)
+For new clusters, the cert-sans field should already be set correctly when calling `kubeadm init` (using the `ClusterConfiguration` yaml).
+#### One-time step (migration for existing clusters):

+In existing clusters, this can be achieved by patching the `kube-system/kubeadm-config` -> `.data.ClusterConfiguration.certSANs` field.
+Newly joining nodes will use the new endpoint, while existing nodes will continue to use the old endpoint until they are replaced.
+During the upgrade, each control-plane node will be replaced by a node with the new endpoints in the SAN field.
+The new endpoint names can be retrieved from the cloud metadata attached to every node.
+The CLI can retrieve the new endpoint names from terraform output (fallback endpoint) and directly from the constellation-conf.yaml (custom domain).

+### Phase 2: Use new endpoint for `ClusterConfiguration.ControlPlaneEndpoint`, switch id file and kubernetes config

-2. once every apiserver uses the extended SAN field, the cluster-internal advertise-address for the apiserver can be switched to the fallback endpoint
+Once every apiserver uses the new SAN field, the cluster-internal control-plane endpoint for the apiserver can be switched to the fallback endpoint.
-    - no-op on GCP (this is already the status quo)
-    - ensure every existing kubelet uses the new endpoint
-    - ensure newly joining kubelet use the new endpoint
-    - k8s configmap uses new endpoint (`kube-system/kubeadm-config` -> `.data.ClusterConfiguration`)
+For new clusters, the control-plane endpoint in `ClusterConfiguration.ControlPlaneEndpoint` should be set to the fallback endpoint when calling kubeadm init.
+Write fallback endpoint to `constellation-id.json` and `constellation-admin.conf` on `constellation init`.

+#### One-time step  (migration for existing clusters):

+In existing clusters, this can be achieved by patching the `kube-system/kubeadm-config` -> `.data.ClusterConfiguration.ControlPlaneEndpoint` field.
+The existing configuration files in the user's workspace directory should be updated to use the fallback endpoint.
-3. switch id file `constellation-id.json` to use fallback endpoint
+- switch id file `constellation-id.json` to use fallback endpoint
-4. switch setting in kubernetes config (`constellation-admin.conf`) to use fallback endpoint
+- switch setting in kubernetes config (`constellation-admin.conf`) to use fallback endpoint
-    - in existing clusters: patch config
-    - in new clusters: write correct endpoint on `constellation init`

 ### Details